SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_carcass_data_qc.md

 **NA and Unknown Values**

--   9.4 % of values in the `method` column are NA.
+-   9.4 % of values in the `location` column are NA.

 ### Variable: `sex`